ChrisLearningCode2/401ops/README.md

 Adapts to individual learning styles
 Think of it as having an experienced engineer looking over your shoulder while you learn.

-From Help Desk to Administrator
+From Help Desk to Administrator\

-401Ops was built for:
+401 Ops was built for:

 Help Desk Technicians
 Tier 1 Support Analysts